-- Sun block / Sun screen / Sun Caps / Sun Hats / Sun Glasses: basically anything that will protect you from the sun – there is almost no shade in that place!
+- Sun block / Sun screen / Sun Caps / Sun Hats / Sun Glasses.
+Bring anything that will protect you from the sun.
+There is almost no shade in that place!

-- Cameras and power banks: Usually your phone camera (depending on your phone) should be good enough, but if you wanna go all-out on the photo shoot, you can take the DSLR too.
+- Cameras and power banks.
+Usually your phone camera (depending on your phone) should be good enough.
+If you wanna go all-out on the photo shoot, you can take the DSLR too.

-- Swimming gear: Rashguards if you don’t wanna go tan, bikinis and your #OOTDs if you want a picture for your Instagram feed.
-Towels and other toiletries (shampoo and conditioner), etc. if you can too – there are shower stalls in the Wawa Port so you can rinse off the sea-salt off your body.
+- Swimming gear.
+Rashguards if you don’t wanna go tan. bikinis and your #OOTDs if you want a picture for your Instagram feed.
+Towels and other toiletries (shampoo and conditioner).
+If you can too – there are shower stalls in the Wawa Port.
+You can rinse off the sea-salt off your body.

-- Good, thick sandals: The trek up the cliff is a little rocky, and the beach has large chunks of corals, not fine sand (although it is fairly white), so thick-soled sandals will be needed.
+- Good, thick sandals.
+The trek up the cliff is a little rocky, and the beach has large chunks of corals.
+It’s not fine sand (although it is fairly white), so thick-soled sandals will be needed.